Lucia's Blog: 2022

 “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions.”
 (2 Timothy 4:3)

-In chapter 3, Paul warned Timothy of difficult times to happen in the near future because of false teachers and evildoers (2 Tim.
+In chapter 3, Paul warned Timothy that difficult times would happen shortly because of false teachers and evildoers (2 Tim.
 3:1-7, 9, 13).
-This is most likely the time Paul spoke in 2 Timothy 3:1 as “the last days.”
+This is most likely when Paul spoke in 2 Timothy 3:1 as “the last days.”
 This would be a time when many would not be content listening to God’s Word (1 Timothy 1:10; 2 Timothy 1:13).
 There would come a time when they “will not endure the sound doctrine.”
 Why?
 Because they would have “itching ears” (knethomenoi).

-1. They would rather feel good about their ungodliness than feel the shame and the guilt of sin.
+1. They would instead feel good about their ungodliness than feel the shame and the guilt of sin.

 2. They would not tolerate sound teaching.